 March 10, 2011

-Forty-two graduate and international law students are studying on the Pacific McGeorge campus this spring along with three visiting scholars.
+Forty-two graduate and international law students are studying on the McGeorge campus this spring along with three visiting scholars.

 If addition to several Americans, the students represent 21 foreign countries: Armenia, Austria, Botswana, China, Egypt, Germany, Hong Kong, Nepal, Nigeria, Poland, Russia, Saudi Arabia, South Africa, United Kingdom, Ukraine, Iraq, Moldova, Romania, Rwanda, Spain and Switzerland.

-There are 22 students in the Pacific McGeorge's flagship program, the LL.M. in Transnational Business Practice, 10 in the LL.M. in Public Law & Policy program, four in the LL.M. in Experiential Law Teaching program, and three in the J.S.D. in International Water Resources Law program.
+There are 22 students in the McGeorge's flagship program, the LL.M. in Transnational Business Practice, 10 in the LL.M. in Public Law & Policy program, four in the LL.M. in Experiential Law Teaching program, and three in the J.S.D. in International Water Resources Law program.